-In order to use the ``conditional'' causal Bayesian network in Fig.~\ref{fig:dag_bi} to characterize the set of entropy vectors obtainable from causal correlations, we first note that we can directly use the techniques of Sec.~\ref{sec:causal_str} to characterize the Shannon cones for each of the two DAGs appearing in the figure conditioned on $Q$ (i.e., for fixed-orders correlations with $\mathrm{A}\prec\mathrm{B}$ or $\mathrm{B}\prec\mathrm{A}$).
-Denoting these cones $\Gamma_{\mathrm{A}\prec\mathrm{B}}$ and $\Gamma_{\mathrm{B}\prec\mathrm{A}}$, we have
+In order to use the ``conditional'' causal Bayesian network in Fig.~\ref{fig:dag_bi} to characterize the set of entropy vectors obtainable from causal correlations, we first note that we can directly use the techniques of Sec.~\ref{sec:causal_str} to construct the Shannon cones for each of the two DAGs appearing in the figure conditioned on $Q$ (i.e., for fixed-order correlations with $\mathrm{A}\prec\mathrm{B}$ or $\mathrm{B}\prec\mathrm{A}$).
+Denoting these cones $\Gamma^{\mathrm{A}\prec\mathrm{B}}$ and $\Gamma^{\mathrm{B}\prec\mathrm{A}}$, we have

 and